Neftenya

-A neftenya (ነፍጠኛ) was the name given to Emperor Menelik II's warriors, who were primarily of Shewan Amhara origin, that expanded into and colonized large tracts of what is today southern Ethiopia during Menelik II's expansions.
+A neftenya (ነፍጠኛ) was the name given to Emperor Menelik II's warriors, who were primarily of Shewan Amhara origin, that expanded into and colonized large tracts of what is today southern Ethiopia during the Agar Maqnat.
 In its literal meaning, neftenya, referred to riflemen in the Imperial Ethiopian Army who were known to have settled in Ethiopia's peripheral regions, including parts of present-day Oromia Region, the Former SNNPR, Gambela Region and the Benishangul-Gumuz Region from the late 19th century onwards.
 The origin of this term lies from the fact that these soldiers, i.e. "neftenya", were granted land on these newly conquered territories, including the services of the indigenous people on these lands, as rewards for their services.

 The Shewan conquerors that were described as neftenya were originally a group of aristocratic rulers of the Kingdom of Shewa who were high ranking members of Menelik II's Royal Court and their soldiers.
 While upper class Amhara who came to the south as conquerors originated from all parts of the northern highlands, all came as vassals of the specifically Shewan state.

 A system of imperial conquest effectively based on settler colonialism, involving the deployment of armed settlers in newly created military colonies, was widespread throughout the southern and western territories that came under Menelik's dominion.
 Under the 'Neftenya-Gabbar scheme' the Ethiopian Empire had developed a relatively effective system of occupation and pacification.
 Soldier-settlers and their families moved into fortified villages known as katamas in strategic regions to secure the southern expansion.
 These armed neftenya settlers and their families were known as the and peasant farmers who were assigned to them the gabbar.
 The Neftenya were assigned gabbar from the locally conquered population, who effectively worked in serfdom for the conquerors.
 The majority of the neftenya were Amhara from Shewa.
 The neftenya-gabbar relationship was a 'feudal-like patron client relationship' between the northern settlers and southern locals.
 As land was taken, the northern administrators became the owners and possessed the right to dispose of land as they pleased.